codefellows/seattle-code-301n24/curriculum/class-13/facilitator/README.md

 - **How** (30 min)
   - Draw out the WRRC.
 By now, this should be familiar to the students.
 Introduce the concept of a PUT route.
   - Go through the [DEMO](../demo)
+  - Given time, demonstrate connecting cloud based MongoDB (Atlas) to Heroku
+    - When configuring your Atlas cluster, you'll need to whitelist Heroku or ensure that the cluster is completely "open" (*) to allow access.

 ## Lab Notes